TheMonk2121/ai-dev-tasks/400_guides/400_09_ai-frameworks-dspy.md

 ### **I'm a...
 (Choose Your Role)**

 **I'm a Developer** → Start with Quick Start above, then read `400_10_integrations-models.md` for model managemen

+## 🔬 What is DSPy? {#what-is-dspy}

+- **Definition**: DSPy is a framework for programming with foundation models that gives us declarative modules, optimization loops, and evaluation tooling for reliable AI applications.
+- **Core Capabilities**: Built-in prompt optimization, few-shot selection workflows, and schema-aware responses make it easier to harden reasoning chains.
+- **Integration Hooks**: DSPy modules plug into our retrieval stack, accept memory bundles, and expose evaluators so we can measure quality before shipping changes.
+- **Why It Matters**: Treating AI behaviors as code lets us version, test, and roll back model logic the same way we manage traditional services.

 ## 🧠 **DSPy Role Communication & Memory Access**